Resume Bullet Points: 50+ Examples That Work

-In today’s competitive job market, your resume has just 6-8 seconds to make an impression.
-That’s how long recruiters typically spend scanning each application before deciding whether to read further or move on.
-Within this brief window, your bullet points do the heavy lifting—they’re the critical elements that can make or break your chances of landing an interview.
+In today’s competitive job market, your resume has just 6-7 seconds to make an impression.
+That’s how long recruiters typically spend on an initial scan before deciding whether to read further or move on.
+Within this brief window, your bullet points do the heavy lifting — they’re the critical elements that can make or break your chances of landing an interview.

 The statistics are eye-opening: recruiters spend mere seconds scanning resumes, making concise, achievement-driven bullets essential for capturing attention.
 According to Resume Worded, incorporating quantifiable results can increase your interview chances by up to 40% by demonstrating measurable business impact.